-Note 15.
+Note 14.
 Subsequent Events

-Management has evaluated subsequent events through September 30, 2019, the date the consolidated financial statements were available to be issued.
-There were no subsequent events requiring recognition or disclosure.
+Management has evaluated subsequent events through January 13, 2023, the date the consolidated financial statements were available to be issued.
+During this period, there were no material subsequent events that required recognition or additional disclosure in these consolidated financial statements.